qmagix/laravel-tagging/docs/how-to-override-util.md

 }
 ```

 Where `MyNewUtilClass` is a class you have written.
-Your new Util class obviously needs to implement the `Conner\Tagging\Contracts\TaggingUtility` interface.
+Your new Util class obviously needs to implement the `Qmagix\Tagging\Contracts\TaggingUtility` interface.